mpickpt/mana/mpi-proxy-split/README.md

     accepts a `-static` flag.
 But this is not sufficient for actual use.
 To configure MANA to work with MPICH and `-static`, see:
       [README.mpich-static](lower-half/README.mpich-static).
+    NOTE: It is planned for MANA to be based primarily on dynamic linking in the near future.

 3. Note `MANA_ROOT_DIR/contrib/mpi-proxy-split/Makefile_configure.in`
     for additional customization (for example, not Cori, not MPICH).